CEOs To Marketers: CMOs Need To Focus On Revenue Growth

 …And Greater Marketing Power

 Viewed from another angle, this evolution of the CMO gives us more power.
-We are are driving real businesses results through the wealth of tools at our fingertips.
+We are driving real businesses results through the wealth of tools at our fingertips.

 From educating consumers through informative blog posts, and attracting leads with expert SEO tactics, to connecting with customers through social media, and solving their problems through mobile apps – digital marketing offers marketers more ways to reach and engage with customers, and drive actual sales.